 This chronic TMJ pain is called temporomandibular joint disorder (shortened to TMD).
 And while it is clear that TMD can cause problems in your mouth, it can also cause pain symptoms elsewhere.
 The muscles in your body are interconnected, so TMD can lead to a host of other issues, including:

 Toothaches and chipped teeth

 Headaches and migraines

 Jaw stiffness or even lockjaw

 A mentioned, without treatment minor jaw stiffness can lead to significant pain and complications.
-Thankfully, Dr. Patel and the staff at Infinite Smiles are highly skilled at diagnosing and treating TMD.
+Thankfully, Dr. Patel and the staff at Infinite Smiles on Powell, OH are highly skilled at diagnosing and treating TMD.